Azure/azure-devtestlab/samples/DevTestLabs/QuickStartTemplates/201-dtl-create-lab-with-seleniumgrid/README.md

 A. The ARM template at present only supports homogenous configuration.
 You may however use the selenium-grid artifacts individually to tweak the configuration of each VM.
 These artifacts can be found on the Azure Portal in the artifacts blade of any DevTest Lab instance.

 Q. Can I change the base OS image or the size of the VMs?<br>
 A. The template only exposes inputs related to the configuration of the grid and a few other general inputs.
-Other Advanced parameters like OS Version (Only Windows OS supported), VM size, VNet configuration etc will have to be modified by editing the template itself.<br>
+Other Advanced parameters like OS Version (Only Windows OS supported), VM size, VNet configuration etc. will have to be modified by editing the template itself.<br>

 Q. What OSes are supported?<br>
 A. Only Windows OS is supported as of now.